nickesc/client-enhanced/README.md

 ```

 > [!NOTE]
-> Some changed settings may be overwritten during modpack updates
+> Some settings changed by the user may be overwritten during modpack updates -- make backups of your `options.txt` file and `config/` folder if you want to make sure your settings stay the same as they were before the update.
+>
+> Keep in mind that updated settings are supposed to make the experience better and more enjoyable, especially if new mods are added to the pack.

 ## Development:
 Development steps are the same as installation until choosing a version.